wonkwonlee/wonkwonlee/README.md

 ### Hey, I'm Wonkwon Lee!

-I am an MSCS graduate from New York University, Courant Institute of Mathematical Sciences.
-During my Master’s, I was fortunate to work on Fair and Trustworthy AI with Professor Julia Stoyanovich.
-Prior to to Master’s, I studied at the University of Manchester.
-Currently, I am a System Engineer at LG, also a prospective PhD applicantnl!
+I am an MSCS graduate from NYU, Courant Institute.

+Research-oriented, prospective PhD in Computer Science applicant 👨‍💻.

+My research interests are broadly in *Algorithmic Fairness* and *Trustworthy AI*, specifically in **Ethical Data Modification**

+Also interested in *Privacy-preserving ML*, *Robustness*, *Interpretability*, *Generative AI*, and *LLM*

+Currently, I am a Systems Engineer at LG.
 🇰🇷🇨🇦🇬🇧🇺🇸